Frequently Asked Questions

 Who is Eligible to Use the Health and Wellness Center?

-Enrolled students who have paid the comprehensive fee who provide a complete immunization record within the timefrane required by law.
+Enrolled students who have paid the comprehensive fee and who provide a complete immunization record within the timefrane required by law.
 Students are seen for health problems/ concerns by appointment.
 Call 434-395-2102 for an appointment with a clinician or health educator.
+We make every effort to provide timely access to care.
+For medical emergencies, students call 911.

 What services do you offer?

-- The Student Health and Wellness Center offers both clinical and health education services.
-We treat acute problems such as bronchitis, ear infections, strep throat, flu, mono, urinary infections, sexually transmitted infections, headaches, allergy symptoms, skin rashes, colds, pinkeye, minor burns, depression, and anxiety.
+- The Student Health and Wellness Center offers clinical, preventative and health education services.
+We evaluate and treat common health problems such as bronchitis, ear infections, strep throat, flu, mono, urinary infections, sexually transmitted infections, headaches, allergy symptoms, skin rashes, colds, pinkeye, minor burns, depression, and anxiety.
+The Student Health and Wellness Center does not manage chronic medical problems such as diabetes or asthma.
+However, if a student has an acute problem related to a chronic medical condition she or he can seek assistance from the Student Health and Wellness Center on a case by case basis.

 - Wellness Wednesdays!
-We have a partnership with the Prince Edward Health Department to provide contraceptive health and STI testing here on the 4th Wednesday of the month during the academic year.
-There is also a massge therapist available every Wednesday.
-There is a cost fot massage, please call for information.
+We have a partnership with the Prince Edward Health Department to provide contraceptive health and Sexually Transmitted Illnesses testing on the 4th Wednesday of the month during the academic year (at the Prince Edward County Health Department).

-- We also offer health education programming for the residence halls, organizations and individuals; some examples include substance abuse, tobacco use/smoking cessation, eating disorders, sexual health, and stress management.
+- We also offer health education for the residence halls, organizations and individuals; some examples include substance abuse, tobacco use/smoking cessation, eating disorders, sexual health, and stress management.
+Please call to schedule.

 Who will I see if I come to the Health and Wellness Center?